Building Permit Lead Scraper — Contractor Lead Generation avatar

 Frequently Asked Questions

 How do I get a building permit leads list for my city?
-Select your city from the city dropdown, choose the permitType matching your trade (roofing, HVAC, plumbing, electrical, remodel, or new construction), and set daysBack to your preferred lookback window.
-The actor queries the city's official open-data API and returns structured permit records in under a minute — no spreadsheet scraping, no manual portal navigation.
+Select your city from the dropdown, choose the permitType matching your trade, and set daysBack to your preferred lookback window.
+The actor queries the city's official open-data API and returns structured permit records in under a minute — no manual portal navigation required.

-How accurate and current is the permit data?
-All data comes directly from official Socrata open-data APIs maintained by each city government.
-These portals are updated continuously as permits are issued — typically within 24–72 hours of issuance.
-You are accessing the same raw dataset that enterprise permit intelligence services resell, pulled fresh on every run.
+How current is the building permit data?
+All data comes from official Socrata open-data APIs maintained by each city government, updated continuously as permits are issued — typically within 24–72 hours of issuance.
+Running this actor daily with daysBack: 7 gives you the freshest permit list available from any source.

 How is this different from buying permit data from a lead broker?
-Permit lead brokers often add a 2–4 week delay between permit issuance and list delivery, and charge per-record fees that add up quickly at volume.
-This actor queries the live government API on demand — the moment a permit appears in the city dataset, your next run will capture it.
-You pay once per run, not per record sold.
+Permit lead brokers often add a 2–4 week delay between permit issuance and list delivery.
+This actor queries the live government API on demand — the moment a permit appears in the city dataset, your next run captures it.
+You pay per run, not per record.

-Can I use this to find homeowners before contractors have reached them?
+Can I use this to reach homeowners before contractors do?
 Yes.
-Setting daysBack to 7 and running daily gives you the freshest possible permit list — properties where permits were issued in the last week, before most mail campaigns or door-knocking crews have arrived.
-The estimatedCost field helps you prioritize: a $40,000 HVAC permit is worth a different conversation than a $3,000 water heater replacement.
+Setting daysBack to 7 and running daily gives you permits issued in the last week — before most mail campaigns or door-knocking crews have started.
+The estimatedCost field helps prioritize: a $40,000 roofing permit is worth more attention than a $3,000 repair.